 In situations where there are large furniture items Tim Salix will set-up multiple studio lights, attached to silver-lined 2-metre open reflectors firing backwards, to provide consistent lighting across the product.
-This type of reflector is also better suited than traditional enclosed diffuser softboxes to photograph reflective finishes such as leather or wood.
+This type of reflector is also better suited than traditional enclosed diffuser softboxes to photograph reflective finishes such as leather, wood, plastic and painted surfaces.

 Furniture is photographed on a neutral backdrop and is cut-out creating a transparent background using vector tools in Photoshop that ensures a clean edge for printing or placement onto coloured backgrounds.
-The shadow captured on the backdrop is cut-out as a separate layer giving the greatest flexibility for design output.
+The shadow captured on the backdrop, as an option, can be cut-out as a separate layer giving the greatest flexibility for design output.

 A cost-effective alternative extraction not using Photoshop is available for small through to medium sized furniture.
 This provides a cheaper solution to the time-consuming extraction using the Photoshop cut-out method.
 There are some disadvantages to this approach, the principle one being it is not possible to incorporate shadow into the images.